 The eleventh of twelve precious stones used in the New Jerusalem (Revelation 21:20) is called in the Greek huakinthos (Strong's #G5192).
 Strong's states the word can be translated as either "jacinth" or "hyacinth."
 Thayer's lexicon equates the Greek word to "hyacinth."
-All ten Scripture translations used in this series render huakinthos as this gem in Revelation 21:20.
+All ten Bible translations used in this series render huakinthos as this gem in Revelation 21:20.

-There is a difficulty, however, in determining what the Biblical Jacinth looked like due to conflicting definitions regarding the color of the gemstone.
+There is a difficulty, however, in determining what the Jacinth of the Bible looked like due to conflicting definitions regarding the color of the gemstone.
 Both Strong's and the BDB lexicon do not define the coloration of the stone mentioned in Exodus 28:19.
 Strong's, however, does define the jacinth (hyacinth) gemstone mentioned in Revelation 21:20 as deep blue.
 Thayer's says the stone in Revelation 21 is "dark blue verging on black."

 Keil and Delitzsch's Commentary declares the jacinth found in Exodus 28:19 is "a transparent stone chiefly of an orange color, but running sometimes into a reddish brown, at other times into a brownish or pale red, and sometimes into an approach to a pistachio green."
-Easton's Bible Dictionary defines the gemstone as being a reddish blue or deep purple color.
-Both Fausset's and Smith's Biblical dictionary states the stones are a red variety of zircon.
+Easton's Bible Dictionary defines jacinth as being a reddish blue or deep purple color.
+Both Fausset's and Smith's Bible dictionary states the stones are a red variety of zircon.
 Gill's Exposition of the Scriptures says the stone is either purple or violet.

 Mindat.org, a popular mineral site, states that jacinth stones (the reference of which is synonymous to hyacinths) are zircon stones that range in color from yellow-red to red-brown.
 The United States Geologic Survey site defines hyacinths as coming in yellow, orange, red and brown colors.